telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ### Macro substitution

-Clients can customize notification messages using a simple template mechanism when `notification.httpCustom` or `notification.mqttCustom` are used.
+Clients can customize notification messages using a simple template mechanism when `notification.httpCustom`, `notification.mqttCustom` or `notification.kafkaCustom` are used.
 Which fields can be templatized depends on the protocol type.

 In case of `httpCustom`: